-Same as with the conventional programme, the remote programme also relies on an appropriate number of permanent staff members, consisting of 79 faculty members (1 full professor, 1 associate professor, 4 assistant professors, 1 lecturer) plus 1 visiting professor.
+The programme relies on an appropriate number of permanent staff members, consisting of 7 faculty members (1 full professor, 1 associate professor, 4 assistant professors, 1 lecturer) plus 1 visiting professor.
 The number of permanent staff is bigger than the number of visiting professors in compliance with CEQA regulations.
-Moreover, to maintain the quality of the teaching experience in a remote context, when the number of students attending a course is higher than 30, they are split into groups of (roughly) 30 students and adjunct staff are hired to carry on the day-to-day interaction and management of students, under the supervision and guidance of the faculty member who is responsible for the whole programme.

-The faculty staff members involved in the programme are well qualified, in terms of teaching status and rank, and their CVs are of a high standard, ensuring a high expertise, which is appropriate to deliver a high quality teaching experience to students.
+The faculty staff members involved in the programme are well qualified, in terms of teaching status and rank, and their CVs are of high standard, ensuring a high expertise, which is appropriate to deliver a high quality teaching experience to students.
 Faculty members conduct research and publish in areas relevant to the programme.

-The research background of the faculties informed both the design of the programme and the content of the lectures.
-During the master thesis students can be involved in research projects (besides industrial ones) and this can also lead to joint publications among students and teachers.
+The research background of the faculties informed both the design of the programme and the content of the teaching sessions.
+During the Master thesis students can be involved in research projects (besides industrial ones) and this can also lead to joint publications among students and teachers.